Running client Org Health Checks

 "But our client won't let us run this on the Org"

 Really?
 You are about to start a deep and meaningful relationship with them.
 It takes so little time to set up and run the Org Model sync, that this is a poor excuse.

 So what is the real issue?

-Which leads to the next section.
-Selling the benefits of using Elements Catalyst on the project.
+This leads us to the next section: Selling the benefits of using Elements Catalyst on the project.

 Selling the client on a clean-up project

 It seems obvious that clients need a well documented Org for it to be easy to maintain and agile.
-But often you client management not aware of how easy it is to lose control.
+But often your client's management is not aware of how easy it is to lose control.
 The power of “clicks not code” and speed of development means that documentation lags development and often never catches up.
 Sometimes it is assumed that Salesforce documents itself.

-- Risk mitigation: there is always the risk than making a change breaks the Org and causes disruption to the business operation
+- Risk mitigation: there is always the risk that making a change breaks the Org and causes disruption to the business operation.

-- Performance, usability and limits: eventually the customizations loaded on top of existing customizations have a technical impact; pages are slow to load, usability goes through the floor, you hit system limits, app start to fail.
+- Performance, usability and limits: eventually the customizations loaded on top of existing customizations have a technical impact; pages are slow to load, usability goes through the floor, you hit system limits, the app starts to fail.

 There are number of places to look for hard numbers to justify the project: